 Summarize this article:

-A square of a number is the result we get after we multiply a whole number by itself.
+A square of a number, also known as a squared number, is the result we get after we multiply a whole number by itself.
 Take a whole number 'n' and multiply by itself “n x n” the result of this multiplication is called the square number.
 For example, 25 is a square number, which we get by multiplying 5 with itself (5 x 5 = 25).

 Square numbers are the result of multiplying numbers with itself.
-They have unique characteristics, which are also called properties of square numbers.
+They have unique characteristics, which are also called properties of square.

 Square of numbers can be classified in many ways depending on the way they expressed.
 In this section, we will learn about types of square numbers.